 If you have ever experienced a deep crack on one or both sides of the mouth, then you probably also experienced the deep concern that accompanies this uncomfortable and cosmetically undesirable condition.
 It’s no surprise if you have questions about what the condition is; there are multiple names for the condition and it can become very confusing and frustrating to try and sort out what is happening.
-The good news is it is possible to get help with information about cheilosis, to recognize the symptoms, and to get information about the best treatment options available for cheilosis.
+The good news is it is possible to get help for cheilosis, to recognize the symptoms, and to get information about the best treatment options available.

 What is Cheilosis?